seatedro/Varta/README.md

-## Fwitter - Flutter Based Twitter Clone
+## Varta - Indian Social Media App

 A working Twitter clone written in Flutter using Firebase auth,realtime,firestore database and storage.